This is a design project I did last Winter when I interviewed for a startup called Wish.

 The rule of coupon has to be clear like it only applies to $10 or less items & must be used by near future.
 But I believe it is a great way to increase trustability in the reviews.

 High Fidelity Design

-Here is the high fidelity design (Top, 1 star, Multiple):
+Here is the high fidelity design with the filters and the thanks feature.